A Note on Clustering Aggregation for Binary Clusterings: NP-hardness for

-We show that \MirkMin{} is indeed NP-hard by utilizing a gadget that \citet{DoGuKoWe2014} used to enforce that for each two bits, when restricted to only these two bits, exactly half of the input strings have the same value ($00$ or $11$) and the other half have different values~($01$ or $10$). \cref{alg:build-gadget} computes such kind of gadget.
-Note that each output string has length $2^\ell$.
+In this section, we show that \MirkMin{} is indeed NP-hard by utilizing a gadget that \citet{DoGuKoWe2014} used to enforce that the Mirkin distance for each two coordinates, when restricted to only these two coordinates, is exactly half the number of the input strings since exactly half of the input strings have the same value ($00$ or $11$) and the other half have different values~($01$ or $10$). \cref{alg:build-gadget} computes such a kind of gadget.
 Note that, however, this type of gadget alone is not enough to devise a many-one hardness reduction.
-This gadget can be used to encode truth-values of variables in a reduction from \textsc{3SAT} but an essential difficulty that remains is to find gadgets that encode clause satisfaction.
+This gadget can be used to encode truth-values of variables in a reduction from \textsc{NAE-3SAT} but an essential difficulty that remains is to find gadgets that encode clause satisfaction.

-We show that the strings constructed by \cref{alg:build-gadget} fulfills our requirement.
+We show that the strings constructed by \cref{alg:build-gadget} fulfills our requirement above.